usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Sunshine and Balance Beams_, by Pile
 - _Cleaning Out The Empty Administration Building_, by R.J.F.
-- _Tascam C-sides Remastered_, by Bondo

 </details>